 La Viña is a neighbourhood in the historic centre of Cádiz, delimited by the streets of La Rosa and Sagasta, which separate it from the neighbourhoods of El Ballo and San Juan respectively.

 Its name comes from the fact that this area was formerly a vine-growing area, but from the 18th century onwards and as a consequence of the strong demographic increase experienced in the city as a result of the boom in trade with America, this area began to be built up.
-Due to its location and remoteness from the city’s port, it did not arouse the interest of the shippers from the Indies, so it was inhabited by the working classes who depended on the fishing activity of the Caleta beach (what to see in Cadiz).
+Due to its location and remoteness from the city’s port, it did not arouse the interest of the shippers from the Indies, so it was inhabited by the working classes who depended on the fishing activity of the Caleta beach (things to do in Cadiz).

-In summer these streets are filled with visitors and tourists sitting on the terraces tasting one of the typical dishes of Cadiz gastronomy: Mackerel with “piriñaca” (a mince made up of tomato, green pepper and onion, all washed down with a good splash of virgin olive oil and a little bit of sherry vinegar)
+In summer these streets are filled with visitors and tourists sitting on the terraces tasting one of the typical dishes of Cadiz gastronomy: Mackerel with “piriñaca” (a mince made up of tomato, green pepper and onion, all washed down with a good splash of virgin olive oil and a little bit of sherry vinegar).

 – San Felipe Neri Oratory